 Your eyes are very well protected by the large replaceable lenses.
 There are 20 (yes that many) different lenses available (not included) with a variety of colors and tones on offer.

 Swapping the lenses takes a bit of practice but it is no problem once you have got the hang of it.

 Not everyone can afford to pay for premium mountain bike glasses.
-That is where the Bolle Diamondbacks come in but you will be making a couple of compromises.
+That is where the Bolle King come in but you will be making a couple of compromises.

-The other compromise is that the frame has a tendency to collect sweat, but this isn’t a problem for all riders.
-It just depends on the shape of your face if its going to be a problem.
+The main drawback to the Diamondbacks is that the frame has a tendency to collect sweat, but this isn’t a problem for all riders.
+It just depends on the shape of your face if it’s going to be a problem.

 The frame is very sturdy however and makes them ideal for MTB riding.
 So give them a go if you do not want to pay top dollar.

 The Smith Attack MAG MTB ChromaPop Sunglasses come with a proprietary quick-release system enabling you to effortlessly swap the ChromaPop lenses.

 You won’t need to worry about these sunglasses slipping when the sweat begins to pour.
 The hydrophilic megol temples and nose pads are designed to grip better when wet.

 The nose pads are adjustable so you can customize their position for different nose shapes.
 You can also decrease fogging and increase ventilation by adjusting the position of the sunglasses using the nose pads.